 Human Resource Management is one of the most crucial parts of any organization/company; their job particularly entails managing new and current employees, creating an amiable work environment, issuing company policies related to HR, and bridging the gap between employees and top management, making strategies and analyzing what is best for the organization/company.
 Besides them, it has a lot of other functions as well.
 Let’s understand the activities better; below are seven major HR management duties discussed in detail:

-- Strategic Planning: By conducting repeated meetings HR department makes sure to develop strategic plans for the betterment and smooth working of an organisation/company.
-They organize short term and long term strategies and ensures development.
-The strategies are mostly focused on how to make an organisation much better workspace than before.
+- Strategic Planning: By conducting repeated meetings HR department makes sure to develop strategic plans for the betterment and smooth working of an organization/company.
+They organize short-term and long-term strategies and ensures development.
+The strategies are mostly focused on how to make an organization a much better workspace than before.

 - Human Resources Development: This function of Human Resources involves proper training and development of the employees.
-They keep organisation workshops timely so that the employee’s keep in touch with all the latest and learn new things.
-Which also helps the employees get equipped enough to help achieve desired departmental and company goals and objectives.
-HR Specialist also assists with change management and performance management needs of the organisation/company.
+They keep organization workshops timely so that the employees keep in touch with all the latest and learn new things.
+This also helps the employees get equipped enough to help achieve desired departmental and company goals and objectives.
+HR Specialist also assists with the change management and performance management needs of the organization/company.

 - Total Rewards: The HR team is responsible for creating new rewards, benefits, salary packages for new employees.
 It includes incentives like medical bills, insurance, tuition reimbursement, flexible account, and so on.
 It is important to do because only then an employee would be interested in continuing for the long term.

-- Employee and labour relation: The employee relations team seeks to align the employees’ needs and rights with the needs of the company/organisation.
-Issues related to union and non-union committees, discrimination issues, and sexual harassment claims are matters that should be handled by the labour relations department.
+- Employee and labor relation: The employee relations team seeks to align the employees’ needs and rights with the needs of the company/organization.
+Issues related to union and non-union committees, discrimination issues, and sexual harassment claims are matters that should be handled by the labor relations department.
 Employers must stay in compliance with the law in making sure that every employee is treated fairly and feels comfortable.
 Employees are encouraged to contact employee relations should they ever feel that they are not treated well or are facing some workspace problem.

-Human resources department plays a major role in the efficient working of an organisation/company.
-All the above factors are very important, and the HR department devotes it time in guaranteeing that they are maintained.
+The human resources department plays a major role in the efficient working of an organization/company.
+All the above factors are very important, and the HR department devotes its time in guaranteeing that they are maintained.